Working with custom domain mappings

 Configuring custom domain mappings in Code Engine

-Now that you are familiar with the concepts of working with custom domain mappings and you have obtained your custom domain from a domain registrar, you can configure your Code Engine applications or functions to use custom domain mappings.
-See
+You are now familiar with the concepts of working with custom domain mappings and you obtained your custom domain from a domain registrar.
+You are ready to configure your Code Engine applications or functions to use custom domain mappings.
+See:

 Viewing domain mappings